sinamajidian/phaseme/readme.md

 python phaseme.py improver example/my.vcf example/out
 ```

-The output will be a QC report `example/out/QC.csv` as well as an improved version of the input phased VCF `example/out/improved.vcf`.
+The output will be a quality assessment report `example/out/quality.csv` as well as an improved version of the input phased VCF `example/out/improved.vcf`.

 # Complete usage